 Assessment criteria for adding a new cultivar to the approved list

-The following assessment criteria outlines what is assessed by the CEO of the Department of Primary Industry and Resources (DPIR).
+The following assessment criteria outlines what is assessed by the CEO of the Department of Industry, Tourism and Trade (DITT).

 Under the Hemp Industry Regulations 2020, this includes whether the hemp seed will produce: